 In establishing joint value creation, travel agent collaboration is the willingness to collaborate in supply chain activities to achieve competitive advantage (Javed & Awan, 2023).
-Collaboration is needed when organisations cannot do things alone (Morrison, 2013).
+Collaboration is needed when organizations cannot do things alone (Morrison, 2013).
 Therefore, travel agents as tourism providers are increasingly working together to serve customers through interconnected products, which is a collaborative solution in meeting travel needs (Bilgihan & Nejad, 2015).
-Additionally, collaborative innovation effectively recognises the knowledge-based commercial, cultural, operational, and strategic synergies required in creating alliances with diverse external allies (Toylan et al., 2020).
+Additionally, collaborative innovation effectively recognizes the knowledge-based commercial, cultural, operational, and strategic synergies required in creating alliances with diverse external allies (Toylan et al., 2020).
+The purpose of collaborating in this research is to establish relationships to provide flexibility in travel agency's supply chain management that is effective in achieving innovation strategies and developing competitive company performance.

 Supply chain management has become embedded as a platform for knowledge provision and a knowledge-sharing domain (Soratana et al., 2021).
 Knowledge sharing is important in job performance and increasing productivity (Huie et al., 2020).
-Knowledge sharing is a way of valuing operational experience as an opportunity to learn better internally or with external partners and other stakeholders (Janus, 2016).
+Sharing knowledge is a way of valuing operational experience as an opportunity to learn better internally or with external partners and other stakeholders (Janus, 2016).
 Knowledge sharing is an important component of knowledge management and a key determinant of success (Veer Ramjeawon et al., 2017).
 Moreover, knowledge sharing is the most important factor in successful knowledge management (Onofre & Teixeira, 2022).
-Referring to the concepts and theories above, the intention to share knowledge is defined as the desire of business actors to utilise information and communication technology innovations integrated with supply chain partners' knowledge management systems in supporting the success and performance of travel agencies.
+Referring to the concepts and theories above, the intention to share knowledge is defined as the desire of business actors to utilize information and communication technology innovations integrated with supply chain partners' knowledge management systems in supporting the success and performance of travel agencies.

-It has been confirmed by Smiljic et al. (2022) that there are three types of project exploration reactions to very high competition risks, i.e., reluctance to collaborate, evaluation of trust in research partners, and deciding to collaborate out of fear of missing out.
+It has been confirmed by Smiljic et al. (2022) that there are three types of project exploration reactions to very high competition risks, namely: (1) reluctance to collaborate, (2) evaluation of trust in research partners, and (3) deciding to collaborate out of fear of missing out.
 Concerning FoMO, the third type of reaction is that fear of missing out makes certain projects decide to collaborate.
 The reason is that several companies have discussed their fear of losing some of their markets in the future, encouraging business people to join the project.
 So, this fear of being left behind and losing market advantage makes companies participate in establishing collaborations.
 This pressure requires exchanging information with business partners (Ahmad et al., 2019).
-Yoga et al. (2022) confirmed that a higher FoMO would increase intentions towards certain behaviours.
+Yoga et al. (2022) confirmed that a higher FoMO would increase intentions towards certain behaviors.

 When a company becomes a supply chain leader in controlling most of its market profits, its partners will quickly experience a loss of profits and opportunities if they do not cooperate with the implemented green environmental policies.
 It is certain that their relationship with the supply chain leader will be dissolved (Zhang & Ma, 2016).
 In addition, Chen & Ye (2022) increasing social pressure forces supply chain leaders to stop cooperating with uncooperative partners, thereby making partners lose profits.
 Therefore, to avoid losing order profits, partners will change their cooperative attitude and increase their intention to cooperate with environmental risk audits.
 Regarding the evaluation of the risk of losing opportunities or market competitiveness in the supply chain, Smiljic et al. (2022) revealed that the potential for long-term collaboration and involvement of similar competitor companies exerts a strong influence as a practical decision and, ultimately, supply chain collaborative innovation activities improve innovation performance (Rajabion et al., 2019).
 This means that the risk of losing market profits or the fear of losing competitiveness (FoMO) caused by various external pressures and threats requires that business actors intend to collaborate and involve knowledge sharing to develop their innovation performance.
-Hence, this research proposes the following hypotheses.
+This means that there is an assumption that: